sammyd/iOS8-day-by-day-book/manuscript/24-presentation-controllers.md

 ## Using the custom Presentation Controller

-iOS7 introduced customizable view controller transitions via the `UIViewControllerTransitioningDelegate` protocol.
+The `UIViewControllerTransitioningDelegate` protocol was introduced in iOS7 powers customizable view controller transitions.
 In iOS8, this has been extended with a new method for providing a presentation controller.
 You need to create a transitioning delegate object which adopts this protocol and returns the presentation controller that you've created: